Manniss01/mini---Transformer-Text-Generator/README.md

 - PyTorch for deep learning
 - Gradio for web interface and demo
 - Numpy and standard Python libraries

+## About Unicodax
+This project is developed and maintained by Unicodax — an AI-first company focused on building intelligent solutions using modern machine learning and NLP technologies.

+Visit us: 🌐 www.unicodax.com

 # Contact
 Questions, feedback, or collaborations?
 Feel free to open an issue or reach out via manishdarji.ai@gmail.com.